barroij/node-benchmark/README.md

 ## Variations

 By default the operation performed on the Xfs reads the values of 2 Xfs and write in the 3rd Xf.
-It is a read and write operation.
-To compare performance when only read operations are made on the xf, the option `ro` can be added as a secodn argument.
+It is a read and write (`rw`) operation.
+To compare performance when only read operations are made on the xf, the option `ro` can be added as a second argument.

 `node main.js obj ro`